Baker's Percentage

 Yeast percentage is too high for the time and temperature you're working with.
 Reduce yeast or move to a cold fermentation schedule.

-Common mistakes with baker's percentage
+What are common mistakes with baker's percentage?

 One mistake I made early on: I'd adjust hydration and yeast at the same time, then have no idea which change caused the difference.
 Now I change one variable per bake and write the formula down.
 Boring but effective.